PaulESantos/mtsta/README.md

 ## Installation

-You can install the mtsta package from GitHub using the devtools
+You can install the `mtsta` package from GitHub using:
-library:

 ``` r
 pak::pak("PaulESantos/mtsta")